How to Start Hand Lettering: Simple Beginner’s Guide

 Sans serif

-Sans serif letters are letters without serifs attached.
+A sans serif style has letters without serifs attached.

-Sans serif lettering styles tend to look clean and easily readable because of this.
+Sans serif lettering styles look clean and easily readable because of this.

-Here are some examples of sans serif letters (again, there are so many possible variations):
+Here are some examples of sans serif letters:

 Script

-If you learned cursive, script will probably be easier for you to pick up.
+If you learned cursive or calligraphy already, script will be easier for you to pick up!

 Here are some examples of script letters: